 4. Premiums: Understand Exactly What You’re Getting

-The average cost of insurance for pets is between $30 and $50 a month for decent coverage.
+The average cost for animal insurance is between $30 and $50 a month for decent coverage.
 If you want better coverage for terminal illnesses, expect to pay $100 a month.
-Some pet insurance companies will go as low as $10 a month for the most basic coverage, but do not expect to get reimbursed for major surgical procedures.
-A general rule of thumb: the higher your monthly premium is, the more the policy will cover for your pet.
+Some pet insurance companies will go as low as $10 monthly for the most basic coverage but do not expect to get reimbursed for major surgical procedures.
+A general rule of thumb: the higher your monthly premium, the more the policy will cover for your pet.

 5. Consider a Pet Wellness Plan

 Some insurance companies offer wellness plans as add-ons.
-Your pets will be covered for most routine veterinary services such as neuter, vaccinations, boosters, and screening tests with this plan.
+A pet wellness plan will cover most routine veterinary services such as neutering, vaccinations, boosters, and screening tests.
 It is a form of protection, too, because it means diagnosing common diseases earlier, so they don’t become problems in the future.
-Wellness plans are not automatically included in animal insurance, so again, understand your policy’s coverages.
+Animal insurance does not automatically include wellness plans, so again, understand your policy’s coverages.

 The Takeaway